 1. Proposals for defining significant modernisation of power-generating modules and the requirements applicable in those cases shall be subject to approval by the relevant regulatory authority or, where applicable, the Member State.

-In developing the proposals, the TSO shall coordinate with relevant DSOs and conduct a public consultation in accordance with Article 10.
+In developing the proposals, the TSO shall coordinate with relevant DSOs and stakeholders and conduct a public consultation in accordance with Article 10.

 2. The definition of significant modernisation shall take into account at least the following criteria:

-an increase above the existing maximum capacity of the power-generating module, whether this increase results from one modernisation or several successive modernisations, of a minimum percentage to be defined in the range 5-20 % (within this range, different percentages may be defined for different technologies depending on their constraints);
+an increase above the existing maximum capacity of the power-generating module, whether this increase results from one modernisation or several successive modernisations, of a minimum percentage to be defined in the range 5-20 % (within this range, different percentages may be defined for different technologies depending on their constraints).
+When maximum capacity of power generating module is increased by adding only a new power generating unit, the new requirements does not apply to the existing one(s);

-a deviation from the reactive power capability of the power-generating module, whether this deviation results from one modernisation or several successive modernisations, of a minimum percentage to be defined in the range X-Y %;
+a deviation from the reactive power capability of the power-generating module, whether this deviation results from one modernisation or several successive modernisations, of a minimum percentage to be defined in the range X-Y %; when the change in reactive power is due to the installation of a new power generating unit, the existing power generating unit(s) shall not be subject to modernization;

-a change in frequency stability and active power management capabilities, whether this change results from one modernisation or several successive modernisations, of the power-generating module; and
+a change of components/assets that decrement frequency stability and active power management capabilities, whether this change results from one modernisation or several successive modernisations, of the power-generating module; and

 a change of components/assets of a power-generating module or electricity storage module apart from maintenance and repair activities and spare parts, whether or not those parts are purchased new at the time of their incorporation in the power generating module;

+a change to the software does not trigger a significant modernization, since power generating module capabilities remain the sames;

+a change of a component may trigger new requirements associated only to such component;

+modification of a power generating module associated to carbon emission reduction and efficiency improvement shall not be considered significant modernization, even when they increase active power capability;

+a change of components/assets of a power-generating module or electricity storage module shall not be considered significant modernization if they provide momentary or time limited increase of power;

+a change to components due to aging for big power generating plants where the implementation of new requirements needs to be evaluated based on a CBA.

 In the proposal, TSO can propose additional criteria defining a significant modernisation.